Aquaman (film): Cast

 Randall Park portrays Doctor Stephen Shin, a marine biologist obsessed with finding the lost city of Atlantis.
 Graham McTavish appears as King Atlan, the first king of Atlantis and the ancestor of Atlanna, Arthur, and Orm.
-Michael Beach plays Jessie, Manta's father and the leader of their group of ocean pirates.
+Michael Beach plays Jesse, Manta's father and the leader of their group of ocean pirates.

 Leigh Whannell, director Wan's longtime film collaborator, appears in the film as a cargo pilot.
-Julie Andrews provides the voice of Karathen, a mythical leviathan and keeper of the Trident of Atlan who allies with Aquaman.
+Julie Andrews provides the voice of Karathen, a mythical sea monster and keeper of the Trident of Atlan who allies with Aquaman.
 John Rhys-Davies voices the Brine King and Djimon Hounsou voices King Ricou of the Fishermen, while both of these characters are portrayed on screen through motion capture performed by Andrew Crawford.
 Natalia Safran and Sophia Forrest provide the voice and motion capture of Fishermen Queen Rina and Fishermen Princess Scales, respectively.